Time Management and Writing

 The art of writing takes practice, patience, and time.
 Brainstorming, researching, drafting, and editing can be finicky, taking even the most seasoned writers years to master fully.
 But as a content writer, also keep in mind that time is money.
 As a professional operating in a fast-paced landscape, you face the challenge of balancing quality and speed in the name of your craft.

 When tasked with an assignment as a content writer, you’re immediately responsible for giving the content the care and attention it deserves.
 But what does the writing process look like?
 How long should it take?
-Let’s examine how long it might take for you to create a piece of content.
-We’ll also consider ways this process can be refined.
+Let’s examine the time-factor for content creation, and look at ways to streamline your writing workflow.

 Content Creation and Time

 Blogging is a vital part of the content marketing landscape.
 And not without reason.
 Based on a multi-year study of content writers conducted by Orbit Media, 80% of respondents report that blogging delivers results.
-The issue most bloggers face, instead, is finding the necessary time to create and subsequently promote their content.
+However, an issue many bloggers face is finding the necessary time to create and subsequently promote their content.

-According to Orbit, the average time it takes to write a blog post has expanded to four hours and 10 minutes, 74% longer than when the survey was first conducted in 2014.
-This extra effort seems to be worth it: The survey found that those who spent more than six hours per post were 50% more likely to report strong results than the average.
+According to Orbit, the average time it takes to write a blog post has expanded to four hours and 10 minutes.
+That’s 74% longer than when the survey was first conducted in 2014.
+However, extra time spent seems to be worth it: the survey also found that those who spent more than six hours per post were 50% more likely to report strong results than the average.

 The Value of Research